-Memorial Day weekend is usually the start of music festival season in Virginia.
-Unfortunately, due to the coronavirus (COVID-19) situation, many festivals have postponed to later dates or have canceled entirely.
+Due to the coronavirus (COVID-19) situation, many music festivals and live music venues have postponed their events to later dates or have canceled entirely.

-While travelers won’t be able to attend most music festivals right now, we encourage everyone to dream about going to your favorite one next year, find a new one to add to the list, or listen to playlists of what would have been some incredible shows.
+While travelers won’t be able to go see live music in person right now, we encourage everyone to dream about going to your favorite one next year, find a new one to add to the list, or listen to playlists of what would have been some incredible shows.

 New Dates: Rescheduled for July 21-25, 2021